 Select "non-subscriber" and fill out the online form.

 If you wish to subscribe to Alabama Interactive, the annual fee is $95.
 However, this service is designed for attorneys, serial entrepreneurs, and real estate investors who need to track many LLCs simultaneously.
 It is not recommended for most LLC owners.

 How to File by Mail

-Mail the following to the Office of the Judge of Probate in your Registered Agent's county:
+Mail the following to the Secretary of State:

 Step 4: Create a Series LLC Operating Agreement